-Now taking the substituent with the parent chain we will get 5-(1-2-Dimethyle Propyl) and as the parent chain has 9 carbon atoms so, it will be named as nonane.
-Thus, the final name of the compound will be 5-(1-2-Dimethyle Propyl)nonane.
+Now taking the substituent with the parent chain we will get 5-(1-2-Dimethyl Propyl) and as the parent chain has 9 carbon atoms so, it will be named as nonane.
+Thus, the final name of the compound will be 5-(1-2-Dimethyl Propyl)nonane.

 Watch the video to understand the nomenclature of saturated hydrocarbons and get a deeper knowledge about the concept of nomenclature.